-OUTA has been informed that SANRAL has now begun to serve members of the public with letters of demand for outstanding debt.
+OUTA has been informed that SANRAL has now begun to serve supporters of the public with letters of demand for outstanding debt.
 We would like to highlight that a ‘Letter of Demand’ should not be confused with a summons, as it is a low commitment step that does not officially initiate legal proceedings.
 However, it is a process that the public can and should use in their favour, to further challenge the irrational e-toll scheme.

 As a service to the public, we have provided a guideline on our website here, which the public can use when compiling their response to SANRAL’s letter of demand for outstanding e-toll debt, should they wish to do so.
 Those who receive a letter of demand or summons from the Electronic Toll Collection (ETC), may do well to take advantage of the guidelines provided by us.

 SANRAL’s past behaviour and processes have laid the ground for a very strong defence in the form of a collateral challenge against SANRAL, if and when a summons arises for non-payment of e-Tolls.
-The grounds of this is reflected in our “Rule of Law” campaign, and it is important to note that we are not alone in our stance to defend our members.
+The grounds of this is reflected in our “Rule of Law” campaign, and it is important to note that we are not alone in our stance to defend our supporters.

 While there are a number of pertinent common matters that each case can bring in their defence, as reflected in our “Rule of Law” campaign, each case will also have it’s own merits that can be argued in defence of the stance taken by the public or business who have chosen not to pay, or who have stopped paying.